wp-plugins/network-posts-extended/readme.txt

 <br /><br />
 include_post - list of posts/pages that you want to include (example: include_post="5" - include_post="5,8,153"<br />
 exclude_post - list of posts/pages that you want to exclude (example: exclude_post="5" - exclude_post="5,8,153"<br />
-title_length - Cuts off the title at X amount of characters so won't make long wrap around which look ugly.
-The length is in characters including spaces and symbols (Default 999)<br />
 include_blog – list of blogs, with the posts which will be displayed (default all blogs)<br />
 exclude_blog – list of excluded blogs (default none) (works only if include_blogs argument is not present)<br />
 days – how old in days the post can be (default 0' – no limit)<br />